Did you know most Americans don’t have enough money to cover a 1000 dollar emergency?

 You may get a preapproved to buy a home, but not for the house you want.
 Before you move forward with your mortgage funds, the lender has to approve the deal.

-If you’re serious about a home and want to make an offer, ask the lender to run the numbers in detail.
-This way, you can confirm what you can spend.
+If you’re serious about a home and want to make an offer, ask the lender for a mortgage preapproval and run the numbers in detail.
+This way, you can confirm what you can spend on a home or property.

 If the lender doesn’t feel the property is worth the price you want to pay, they’ll decline.